kschuler/guide/guidelines/making-stimuli.md

 ### How to record sounds

-In our lab we record sounds using a Marantz
+In our lab we record sounds using a Marantz PMD671 located in BldgD 145-D.  Below are the instructions for typical use of the Marantz PMD671 in our lab.
+A full manual for the Marantz is available here.

 ### How to edit sounds